FNBUBBLES420-ORG/readme.md/readme.md

 # FNBUBBLES420 ORG

 🌟 **Welcome to FNBUBBLES420 ORG!** 🌟
-Empowering Gamers, Streamers, and Developers to Make a Difference!
+Empowering Gamers, Streamers, Developers, and Veterans to Make a Difference!

 ---

 ## 🎯 Mission

-At FNBUBBLES420 Org, our mission is to empower and uplift gamers and streamers, particularly those with disabilities, autism spectrum disorders, PTSD, mental health challenges, and physical challenges.
+At FNBUBBLES420 Org, our mission is to empower and uplift gamers, streamers, developers, and veterans, particularly those with disabilities, autism spectrum disorders, PTSD, mental health challenges, physical challenges, and service-related injuries.
 We are committed to building a supportive, inclusive, and dynamic community where every individual can unlock their full potential.

 ### Our Vision

 We are actively seeking sponsorships, grants, and donations to create a fully accessible game center.
-This space will be designed to accommodate and support all gamers, regardless of their physical or mental challenges, fostering a welcoming environment for everyone.
+This space will be designed to accommodate and support all gamers and veterans, regardless of their physical or mental challenges, fostering a welcoming environment for everyone.

 ## 💡 What We Do

-- **Support for Disabled Gamers:** Providing tailored tools and resources to help disabled gamers achieve their potential.
+- **Support for Disabled Gamers and Veterans:** Providing tailored tools and resources to help disabled gamers and veterans achieve their potential.
 - **Mental Health Advocacy:** Promoting mental well-being through gaming, community support, and educational initiatives.
 - **Inclusive Community Building:** Creating a space where everyone is welcome, regardless of background or ability.
-- **Development Resources:** Offering coding tutorials, workshops, and collaboration opportunities for developers at all levels.
+- **Development Resources:** Offering coding tutorials, workshops, and collaboration opportunities for developers and veterans at all levels.

 ## 🌟 Core Values